baptistparty/blog/_posts/2021-07-10-Why-did-deacons-take-over-baptist-churches.md

     Now you'll understand why there was an explosion of Baptist works in the late 17th Century.
 Baptists were finally allowed to gather legally and write out their theology at length.
 Much of the Second London Baptist Confession (dated 1689) responds to the political and legal questions around the new freedoms.[2]
 So in the few years around the Glorious Revolution, Baptists laid down many of the patterns that we still follow today.

-#  What did the Act of Toleration do?
+#  The Act of Toleration

     So here it is important to understand what the Act of Toleration actually allowed.
 While it was a great leap forward for religious liberty, it was nothing like the United States' First Amendment.
 The Act of Toleration imposed a long oath of support to the King and Queen, and required swearing off Catholic doctrines.
 It did not allow nonconformists to hold most public offices.